-In early 2015, a diverse cross-section of organizations came together to create a strong and unified voice to support climate action a system to price carbon in Ontario.
+In early 2015, a diverse cross-section of organizations came together to create a strong and unified voice to support climate action and a system to price carbon in Ontario.
 The coalition has worked together since then to create and renew a set of principles to advocate for complementary climate policies in key sectors of Ontario’s economy.

 To support the advancement of effective climate action in Ontario that provides economic, social, health and environmental benefits for Ontarians.

 - Ensure effective action is taken in Ontario to reduce overall greenhouse gas emissions.

 - Build increased public support for climate action in Ontario.